justin-napolitano/data-blog/content/blog/carbon-shipping-projections/index.md

 I produced an earlier [report](https://blog.jnapolitano.io/wells-near-ports/) that identified potential ports that may be suitable terminals for carbon imports into the United States for storage or industrial applications.

-Following this report I became interested in what the annual cost to ship super critical co2 could be.
-In this report, I analyze the results of a Monte Carlo simulation that projects the annual cost of shipping carbon across the atlantic from Europe to the United States.
+Following that report, I became interested in what could be the annual value of shipping co2 to the economy.
+In this report, I analyze the results of a Monte Carlo simulation I developed in Python (documented at the end of this page) that projects the annual cost of shipping carbon across the Atlantic from Europe to the United States.

 ## Methodology

-### Variables
+### Modeling Dynamic Variables
 To account for dynamic variables I designed a Monte Carlo simulation that randomly selected variables across normal distributions bounded by minima and maxima.

 The current simulation includes: